madprops/airc/README.md

 This appears at the start of messages and in between lines.

+It's recommended to make this an emoji character.

 ---

 `show_avatar`: Whether to show the avatar at the start or not.